LVerhulst4321/PlanZ/Install/INSTALL.md

 PlanZ can take a feed from a registration system to create and configure users.
 However, the code for handling that is specific to each registration system and not in the master branch.

-There is a script add_planz_users.php in scripts directory to add users.
+There is a script `add_planz_users.php` in scripts directory to add users.

 Usage:

     php -f add_planz_users.php input_file.csv

 The input_file should have field names in first row.
-See add_planz_users_sample_input.csv.
+See `add_planz_users_sample_input.csv`.
 If there are one or more columns in CongoDump you don't care about, you may skip them entirely including skipping them from the header row.
 The other fields are all required.